-The multi-exit networks are supposed to perform depth-adaptive inference, i.e, adjusting the inference depth according to the input complexity as shown in Fig.\ref{inferenceadaptive}.
-In budgeted batch prediction mode\cite{huang2017multi}, the computational budget is given in advance and the model is supposed to allocate different resources according to the complexity of inputs.
-For example, "easy" inputs are usually predicted by the shallow exits for saving the computation resources.
-When the multi-exit network conducts budgeted batch prediction, it forwards the input through the intermediate exits from the shallow ones to the deep ones.
-If the prediction confidence(i.e, the highest softmax probability) at certain exit is higher than a threshold, then the inference stops at this exit and the network outputs the prediction of this exit as the result.
-Otherwise, the subsequent exits is evaluated, until a sufficient high confidence has been obtained, or the last exit is evaluated\cite{li2019improved}.
-The threshold is calculated on the validation set as described in \cite{huang2017multi}.
+The multi-exit networks are designed to perform depth-adaptive inference, i.e., adjusting the inference depth according to the input complexity as shown in Fig. \ref{inferenceadaptive}.
+We adopt the budgeted batch prediction method\cite{huang2017multi} to compare the performance of different methods in adaptive inference mode.
+In this mode, the computational budget is given in advance and the multi-exit network is expected to allocate resources according to the complexity of inputs.
+For example, "easy" inputs are usually predicted by the shallow exits to save the computation resources.
 We refer the readers to the work proposed in \cite{huang2017multi} for more details.
-As shown in Fig.\ref{budget}, the proposed DR-MGF achieves the best performance on three kinds of multi-exit networks when compared with other approaches.
-These results are consistent with the anytime prediction experiments, and demonstrate that the DR-MGF effectively tackle with the inter-task interference.
+As shown in Fig. \ref{budget}, DR-MGF achieves superior performance on three types of models, demonstrating that DR-MGF can effectively strengthen the depth-adaptive inference performance of multi-exit networks.